 Cronk, N. E. "Voltaire and Enlightenment."
 Voltaire Foundation: Voltaire Biography.
 University of Oxford, n.d.
 Web.
 08 Nov.
 2015.

-The Cronk dives into Voltaire’s involvement during the Enlightenment in this piece.
-In this article they consider Voltaire to be a small time contributor to the Enlightenment and thus decide to discuss his rhetorical contributions instead.
-Overall the article provides a great break down of Voltaire’s involvement in the Enlightenment, which would shape European minds for years to come.
+Cronk focuses on Voltaire’s involvement during the Enlightenment in this piece.
+Since he considers Voltaire to be a small time contributor to the Enlightenment, in this article, he discusses his rhetorical contributions instead.
+He examines Voltaire’s philosophical and humorous approach to writing.
+Overall the article provides a great break down of what Cronk considers Voltaire’s minimal involvement in the Enlightenment, which would shape European minds for years to come.

 Shank, J.B.
 "Voltaire."
-Stanford University.
-Stanford University, 31 Aug.
-2009.
+Stanford Encyclopedia of Philosophy.
+Stanford University, 30 July 2015.
 Web.
 08 Nov.
 2015.

-In this article Shank goes through Voltaire’s life discussing his ideas and how they evolved through out it.
-Shank’s analyzes of Voltaire’s ideas provides important background about his ideological effects on Europe.
-The articles look at Voltaire’s life provides important insight into how he would affect the minds sets of Europeans.
+In this article, Shank goes through Voltaire’s life, discussing his ideas and how they evolved through out it.
+He points out that Voltaire only delved into philosophy in the second half of his life, after spending his early years as a poet.
+Shank’s analysis of Voltaire’s ideas provides important background about his ideological effects on Europe, such as his influence on secularism.